-The Vermont Manufacturer’s Forum exists to serve as an informal opportunity for Vermont manufacturers to exchange ideas and discuss practical solutions to common operational problems, including lessons learned during their Lean journey, innovation or other system/solution implementation experiences, or to announce exciting new manufacturing capabilities, or to announce new products and even interact with potential customers.
+The Vermont Manufacturer’s Forum exists to serve as an informal opportunity for Vermont manufacturers to exchange ideas and discuss practical solutions to common operational problems.
+This includes lessons learned during their Lean journey, innovation or other system/solution implementation experiences, or to announce exciting new manufacturing capabilities and new products as well as to interact with potential customers.

 Forums and Networking

 See Upcoming Training page for information about upcoming forums and public trainings.
-Forum events are usually FREE and are held several times each year, generally at the site of a ‘host’ Vermont manufacturing company.
+Forum events are usually free and are held several times each year, generally at the site of a ‘host’ Vermont manufacturing company.
 The host company shares its unique experiences on a particular topic.
-From time to time, VMEC may arrange for a guest speaker/expert to present at a Forum.
-Brief plant tours are frequently part of the Forum experience and typically run three to four hours in duration.
-A sampling of past Forum topics includes: TWI, The Visual Factory, Competing With Pull Systems, Engaging Employees in Moving the Business Forward, Sustaining Your Continuous Improvement Activities, Innovation, plus more.
+From time to time, VMEC may arrange for a guest speaker/expert to present at a forum.
+Plant tours are frequently part of the forum experience and typically run three to four hours in duration.
+A sampling of past forum topics includes: TWI, The Visual Factory, Competing With Pull Systems, Engaging Employees in Moving the Business Forward, Sustaining Your Continuous Improvement Activities, Innovation, plus more.
 Click on the links below to view web pages, recordings or files of past forums: